IronRiders/Constitution/Bylaws.md

 A member can nominate another member for an appointed position and the lead/leads that appoint that position will take that nomination into consideration.
 ## Bylaw #7

 Absentee voting is allowed.
 However some extra rules apply, namely:
-1.)One must contact the coach with your intent to absent-vote at least 48 hours before the vote commences.
+1. One must contact a coach with the intent to absent-vote at least 48 hours before the vote commences.
-2.)One must vote prior to the physical election
+1. One must vote prior to the physical election